5 Irish Women To Watch: 2019 & Beyond

+All of these women were recognised for their achievements at the 2018: Top 25 Ireland's Most Powerful Women.
 These awards give a unique opportunity to learn more about successful women in Ireland who are pioneers of excellence in their particular field, and we are proud that there are such female leaders across various industries in Ireland today.
 Each of the women listed above, and indeed all of the nominees are inspirational in their own right, and go far in proving that hard work and perseverance pay off in the climb to the top.
 They are also proof that everybody’s career path is different and that what you study or your background does not necessarily determine where you will end up in regards to your professional life.
 Their achievements also demonstrate the progression which has been made in regards to resolving the male/female power divide across the board in recent years, as these females hold positions of power in some organisations and industries which were once predominantly male dominated.

 If you’re looking for the next step in your professional journey, then maybe La Crème has something which could interest you - take a look at our current opportunities here.